xisberto/PreferencesCompat/README.md

 This code is published as an example for a post on my blog, and is published under the Apache License.

+The blog post is in this address: http://xisberto.wordpress.com/2014/11/08/how-to-combine-actionbar-and-preferenceactivity-headers-with-appcompat/

 License
 =======